ocastroa/golinks/README.md

 # Golinks API built with Vanilla PHP

 A REST API for a URL shortener that replaces long URLs with short, easy to remember [golinks](https://medium.com/@golinks/the-full-history-of-go-links-and-the-golink-system-cbc6d2c8bb3).
 Users will create a link name and link it to the URL they want to shorten.
 All shorten URLs start with 'go/', followed by the link name i.e. 'go/git'.
 A golink will be distinct for every user.
-For example, 'go/git' will be different for Person A and Person B. Users will login using their personal gmail and can start creating their own golinks.
+Users will login using their personal gmail and can start creating their own golinks.
 The API is still a work in progress, but the main functionalities are working.
 You can play around with the API in your local environment by following the instructions below.

 ## Initial Setup